ABOUT SHERBURN HIGH SCHOOL

-3. Positive letters home / Postcards / Good News Cards
+3. Positive letters home / Postcards / E-post cards/Good News Cards

-5. Public recognition of achievement: assembly, newsletters, annual Celebration Evenings, and press releases.
+5. Public recognition of achievement: assembly, newsletters, annual Celebration Evenings, the schools official twitter page and website and press releases.

-6. Group achievement recognition: Inter-house trophies based on attendance, sporting and other competitions and vivos.
+6. Group achievement recognition: Inter-house trophies based on attendance, sporting and other competitions.

-7. Individual effort / achievement recognised by Vivos, leading to Reward Prizes.
-Vivo totals shown in assemblies.
+7. Individual effort recognition leading to Reward Prizes.

-8. Form groups will be rewarded for behaviour and attendance with breakfasts.
+8. Form groups will be rewarded for behaviour and attendance.